 Halloween is just around the corner and we know Halloween decoration is incomplete without carved pumpkins at the doorstep.
 According to the legend, Jack-o’-lantern is believed to protect your home from evil spirits, ensure a good harvest and peace for the rest of the year.

-Making Jack-o’-lanterns not only helps you to bring a hollow feel but also helps add an eerie touch to your home decor.
-Your choice for carving patterns can be anything from simple figures and logos to celebrity faces and famous movie characters.
-But if you’re an amateur at carving pumpkins, we have got you covered with eight pumpkin carving tips that will be of great help to you in creating your own Jack-o’-Lantern this year.
+Lack-o’-lanterns helps you to bring a hollow feel to your home decor.
+Your choice for pumpkin carving patterns can be anything from simple figures and logos to celebrity faces and famous movie characters.
+If you’re an amateur at carving pumpkins, we have got you covered with simple pumpkin carving tips that will be of great help to you in creating your own jack-o’-lantern for Halloween.

 Choosing the Right Pumpkin

-Take a glance at the stem and analyze if it is fresh or not.
-The stem must be hard, dark green or black in color, and attached with the pumpkin without wiggling.
+Take a glance at the stem and analyze its stiffness to guess the freshness.
+The stem must be hard, dark green or black in color, and attached to the pumpkin head without wiggling.
 Do not hold the pumpkin from the stem it can break and damage the pumpkin.
-The shape and size of the pumpkin also decide what you can design on it.
+The size and shape of the pumpkin is also important factor because it decides what design and how much bigger you can carve on it.
 Round or oval pumpkins with flat bottoms are easier to carve.

 Use the Right Tools

 Instead of heading out to the market to get a carving kit, it is better to explore your kitchen first.
 A serrated knife and cookie cutters can be used for carving different patterns, while a large metal spoon is perfect to scoop out the pumpkin seeds and clear Jack’s guts.
-One needs to keep pumpkin carving safety tips in mind before engaging in the process.
+One also needs to keep in mind safety tips before engaging in the pumpkin carving process.